sayshelley/iodraw-files/all/Code Gantt Chart.md

     dateFormat  YYYY-MM-DD
     section Section
     A task           :a1, 2014-01-01, 30d
-    Another task     :after a1  , 20d
+    B task     :after a1  , 20d

 ```